 And finally, if you’re transitioning to a toddler bed because of a new baby, do so with enough time.
 That way, he doesn’t feel like the baby is taking the crib away from him.

 Sure, you might find yourself dealing with bedtime tantrums or multiple middle-of-the-night wake-ups.
 But many toddler bed transitions—even those that happen as young as 18 months—can still be easy peasy.

 Get more tips:

-- Toddler Climbing Out of the Crib?
-Easy Solutions to Help You
+- How to Stop Your Toddler Climbing Out of the Crib

-Don’t forget: Join my newsletter and download The Five Habits That Will Make Your Child’s Naps Easier below:
+Don’t forget: Join my newsletter and grab The Five Habits That Will Make Your Child’s Naps Easier below: